marlonecobos/rangemap/README.md

 ##### Convex hulls

 With the example provided below, a species range will be constructed using convex hulls.
 After that this range will be split based on two distinct algorithms of clustering: hierarchical and k-means.
-Convex hull polygons are commonly used to represent species ranges, however in circunstances where biogeographic barriers for the species dispersal exist, concave hulls may be a better option.
+Convex hull polygons are commonly used to represent species ranges, however in circumstances where biogeographic barriers for the species dispersal exist, concave hulls may be a better option.

 ``` r
 # occurrences from GBIF were downloaded in a previous step, see (occ_d)